Alison B. Hirsch

-Alison B. Hirsch is Director of Landscape Architecture and Urbanism at University of Southern California.
+Alison B. Hirsch is director of landscape architecture and urbanism at the School of Architecture at University of Southern California.

-Prior to joining the faculty at USC, Alison taught landscape architecture theory and design at Harvard’s Graduate School of Design, University of Virginia, and University of Toronto.
+Prior to joining the faculty at USC, Alison taught landscape architecture theory and design at the Graduate School of Design at Harvard, the University of Virginia, and the University of Toronto.
 Alison was a 2017–2018 Prince Charitable Trusts/Rolland Rome Prize Fellow at the American Academy in Rome.